microsoft/pxt-arcade/docs/courses/javascript/functions/intro.md

 with local variables in makeNumber shadowing the variables outside, making them **different variables with the same name** )

-Note that this is the default behavior for converting blocks to ts, as blocks don't have a sense of scope in variables / local variables are ts only
+Note that this is the default behavior for converting blocks to JavaScript, as blocks don't have a sense of scope in variables / local variables are JavaScript only